katiestar99/ansible/docs/docsite/rst/user_guide/windows_winrm.rst

 the WinRM payload with their own encryption method before sending it to the server.
 The message-level encryption is not used when running over HTTPS because the encryption uses the more secure TLS protocol instead.
-If both transport and message encryption is required, set ``ansible_winrm_message_encryption=always`` in the host vars.
+If both transport and message encryption is required, set ``assible_winrm_message_encryption=always`` in the host vars.

 ..
 Note:: Message encryption over HTTP requires pywinrm>=0.3.0.

 A last resort is to disable the encryption requirement on the Windows host.
-This should only be used for development and debugging purposes, as anything sent from Ansible can be viewed, manipulated and also the remote session can completely be taken over by anyone on the same network.
+This should only be used for development and debugging purposes, as anything sent from Assible can be viewed, manipulated and also the remote session can completely be taken over by anyone on the same network.
 To disable the encryption requirement::